iAART/aart/README.md

 <img src='BHMovie.gif' width="400" align="center">

+##### Light-mode prescription:

+AART now includes a light-propagation prescription based on [Rojas-Paternina & Cárdenas-Avendaño, *Light Propagation Prescriptions for Black Hole Movies*](https://arxiv.org/abs/2605.12659).
+This prescription accounts for the distribution of Kerr null-geodesic travel times across the observer screen, allowing black-hole movie frames to retain the propagation-induced time-delay structure associated with different lensing bands.
+Its use is demonstrated in `ExampleBriskLight.ipynb`.

 #### Visibility Amplitudes:

 With the images created using radial intensity prifiles, one may then calculate the visibility of the image projected onto a baseline.
 This function first performs radon transforms of the image at a set of specified angles (radonangles in <em>params.py</em>), and then compute the visibility amplitude by